 Warning: I hesitated to write a post on this topic because it is rather controversial.
 Because of this I want to stress that this is related to my experience and feelings on the comparison and is certainly open to debate.

-How Do I Feel About Comparing Diabetes to Mental Illness?
+How I Feel About Comparing Diabetes to Mental Illness

 In summary: I believe it is, for the most part, completely incorrect.
 Why do I feel this way?
 When I was diagnosed with bipolar disorder, age 12, I was told by numerous people that “it’s just like having Diabetes.”
 I needed to take my medication every day just as they did.